 Mired in its worst downturn since World War II, Italy is among the countries that have been the most affected by the pandemic worldwide.
-The unenviable threshold of 100 deaths per one hundred thousand population has been recently surpassed.
-Despite a prolonged series of measures to tackle the virus's spread, the country is still struggling to bring the pandemic under control.
+Despite a prolonged series of measures to tackle the virus's spread, the country struggled to bring the pandemic under control.